How do interest-free days work on credit cards?

 The purchase is made on the final day of the statement period, so you have only 25 days to pay the closing balance in full.

-If you had the option, you may want to delay this purchase by one day so that it occurs on the first day of the new statement period – and you would receive your full 55 days interest-free (assuming you paid your existing closing balance on or before the current due date).
-This would give you more time to pay off the purchase before the next due date.
+If you have the option, delaying a purchase until the first day of the new statement period could let you receive your full 55 days interest-free (assuming you paid your existing closing balance on or before the current due date).
+This would give you more time to pay off the purchase before being charged interest.

 What happens if I don’t repay my credit card closing balance in full?

-If you don’t repay your closing balance in full by the due date you’ll lose the interest-free period.
-You’ll then be charged interest on your outstanding balance from after the due date.
-You can have the benefit of the interest-free period by repaying in full your closing balance by the due date each month.
+If you don’t repay your closing balance in full by the due date, be charged interest on your outstanding account balance from after the due date.
+You’ll also lose the benefits of interest-free days until the day after your credit card’s account balance is repaid in full.

 How do I avoid credit card interest charges?